oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Instead of storing the database username and password in Python scripts or environment variables, database access can be authenticated by an outside system.
-External Authentication allows applications to validate user access by an external password store (such as an Oracle Wallet), by the operating system, or with an external authentication service.
+External Authentication allows applications to validate user access with an external password store (such as an :ref:`Oracle Wallet <extauthwithwallet>`), with the :ref:`operating system <opsysauth>`, or with an external authentication service.

 .. note::

     Connecting to Oracle Database using external authentication is only supported in the python-oracledb Thick mode.
 See :ref:`enablingthick`.

+.. _extauthwithwallet:

 Using an Oracle Wallet for External Authentication
 --------------------------------------------------